JuliaDocs/Documenter.jl/docs/src/lib/remote-links.md

 # Remote repository links

 Documenter, if set up appropriately, can automatically generate various links to publicly hosted Git repositories (e.g. hosted on GitHub).
-Most often this is necessary for linking back to the package or project source code in the repository.
+Most often this is necessary for linking back to the package repository or the project source code.

 The [`Remotes` API](@ref remotes-api) is used to specify remote repositories and generate the URLs.
 It is also designed to be extended, to support additional Git repository hosting services.

 ## Remote link types

-Broadly speaking, there are two categories of remote repositories that (may) need to be configured for Documenter to be able to determine the various remote links:
+There are two categories of remote repositories that (may) need to be configured for Documenter to be able to determine remote URLs:

 1. Project repository remote, specified with the `repo` keyword to [`makedocs`](@ref).
    This refers to the project as a whole (rather than specific files), and is used for the repository landing page link, issue references etc.